-This 8 week course delivered in the APUS Sakai; via distance learning will enable students to complete academic work in a flexible manner, completely online.
-Resources and access to an online learning management system will be made available to each student.
-Online assignments are due by the last day of each week (Sunday) and include Forum questions (accomplished in groups through a threaded Forum).
+This Masters level course delivered via distance learning will enable students to complete academic work in a flexible manner, completely online.
+Course materials and access to an online learning management system will be made available to each student.
+Online assignments are due by the last day of the week assigned (Sunday) and include Forum questions (accomplished in groups through a threaded Forum), and individual assignments (submitted for review by the Faculty Member).
 Assigned faculty will support the students throughout this eight-week course.